Skip to main content

 Features of Multi-Company Accounting Software

 • Separation of Entities: Allows each company to maintain distinct financial records, ensuring clear and accurate bookkeeping.
+This is beneficial if you run multiple retail stores or have several construction businesses across locations.

 • Consolidated Financial Reporting: Aggregates financial data from multiple entities into a single report, providing a comprehensive overview.